Main Index > Permutations and Combinations

 Step 3: Solve:

 Sample problem #2.
 Five people are being selected for president, vice president, CEO, and secretary.
+The president will be chosen first, followed by the other three positions.
 How many different ways can the positions be filled?

 Step 1: Figure out if you have permutations or combinations.
 You can’t just throw people into these positions; They are selected in a particular order for particular jobs.
 Therefore, it’s a permutations problem.